a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 The repo and code can be viewed <a href="https://github.com/a-n-rose/recommendation-systems-python/tree/master/babyname_recommender">here</a>.

+I explore different techniques for saving data to SLQ databases in this <a href="/2018/11/06/compare-ways-to-save-data.html">post</a>, for example, the advantages and disadvantages of using a for loop (which is in my code below) vs lambda and list comprehensions when inserting data.
+Quickly put, depending on how much memmory your computer has, one or the other is better.

 ## Collect the names

 The most updated name list can be found at <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">data.org</a>.
 It is a collection of names from USA social security applications, dating from 1879/1880 until, as of writing this, 2017.